mantidproject/dockerfiles/Linux/jenkins-node/ansible/readme.md

 - Before cleaning any nodes mark them temporarily offline on Jenkins and ensure no jobs are running on them before cleaning.

-- Update the `inventory.txt` file as above, including only the nodes you need to clean.
+- Update the `inventory.txt` file as above, including only the nodes you intend to clean.

-- The tasks in the cleaning role make use of tags to restrict what is cleaned:
+- The tasks in the cleaning playbook make use of tags to restrict what is cleaned:

   - `pr`: Pull Requests.
   - `nightly`: Nightly deployments for main and release next.
   - `package`: Build Packages from Branch
   - `docs`: Docs build and publish.

-- Run the following with the desired tags (which use a comma-separated list). **If no tags are provided all workspaces will be deleted.**:
+- Run the following with the desired tags (which use a comma-separated list):
 ```sh
 ansible-playbook -i inventory.txt clean-jenkins-agents.yml -u FedID -K -t pr,nightly,package,docs
 ```

-- Mark the shutdown nodes back online.
+- Set the nodes you shut down back online.

 ### Troubleshooting